wp-plugins/wp-cprotext/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 CPROTEXT protects your texts from unauthorized and fraudulent copy.
 The protected texts are immune to in-browser copy/paste and HTML code parsing.
-Neither browser users nor web crawlers will be able to digitally duplicate your texts anymore.

 == Description ==